This content is sponsored by Nutramax Laboratories Veterinary Sciences, Inc.

 - Produced by reputable manufacturers with customer support.

-- Scientifically proven to have beneficial effects.
+- Scientifically shown to have beneficial effects.

 - Easy to administer, with clear administration guidelines that will deliver reasonable levels of each ingredient.